SomeAnticsDev/someantics.dev/src/streams/2021-11-09-jammin-out-with-web-audio.md

 ---
-title: "Jammin' Out with the Web Audio API, with Austin Crim"
+title: "Jammin’ Out with the Web Audio API, with Austin Crim"
-thumbnailTitle: "Jammin' Out with the Web Audio API"
+thumbnailTitle: "Jammin’ Out with the Web Audio API"
 hosts:
   - Ben Myers
   - Austin Crim